Disappearance of Leigh Occhi: Mailing of eyeglasses

 On September 4, 1992, eight days after Occhi went missing, a worker at a McDonald's in Booneville told law enforcement that they had seen a girl resembling Occhi in a car in the restaurant drive-through; however, the child in question was determined to have been someone else.
 Five days later, on September 9, a package containing Occhi's glasses was mailed to the residence at Honey Locust Drive, addressed to Yarborough.
 The package was postmarked from Booneville.
 After this development, the FBI became involved in the search for Occhi, and performed DNA testing on the stamps adhered to the envelope in which the glasses were mailed.
 However, it was determined they had been adhered with water rather than saliva.

 Aguirre stated he felt the glasses were mailed as a distraction: "There was no ransom letter or anything like that that came with those glasses.
 It was just those glasses.
 You would think if it was an actual kidnapping, you would have expected a little more to come along with that."

 Erroneous attribution of remains

 On November 9, 1993, it was reported in the Jackson Clarion-Ledger that a Monroe County coroner had positively confirmed via dental records that a human skull found in a soybean field was that of Occhi.
 Several days later, however, the identification was retracted.
 In this retraction, it was stated the state medical examiner would perform further forensic testing on the skull, which had been uncovered by a farmer in a ditch along the soybean field.
 It was subsequently determined that the skull belonged to 27-year-old Pollyanna Sue Keith, a woman who had gone missing in March 1993.

 Subsequent developments

+"This coward must have really felt like a tough man or woman to beat a little girl to death.
+Often, I cannot help but think of how horrified Leigh must have been while this piece of garbage beat her to death and watched her bleed out in the hall."